Agarose gel electrophoresis

 Buffers:

 The running buffer, the volume of liquid in the electrophoresis box, is the same buffer used to make the gel, and at the same concentration (e.g., 1X TAE).
-Running buffer is either TAE (tris-acetate-EDTA; Wikipedia), or TBE (tris-borate-EDTA; Wikipedia), buffers are used to maintain pH and to provide ion support conductivity.
+The water used is distilled or deionized water, even ultrapure Type 1 water.
+Running buffer for DNA gels is either TAE (tris-acetate-EDTA), or TBE (tris-borate-EDTA), buffers are used to maintain pH and to provide ion support conductivity.
+For RNA gels, formaldehyde may be added to the gel or loading buffer, with the gel buffer system comprised of sodium acetate and MOPS, 3-(N-morpholino)propanesulfonic acid.

 Question 4.
 What is significant about “ion support conductivity” in electrophoresis?

 Tris (Wikipedia) keeps DNA deprotonated and soluble in water.
-EDTA (Wikipedia EDTA) is a chelating agent – it forms complexes with many divalent metal ions that that are required co-factors for enzymes.
-Thus, EDTA is also important in storage of DNA or other nucleic acids.
+EDTA (Wikipedia EDTA) is a chelating agent – it forms complexes with many divalent metal ions that that are required cofactors for enzymes.
+Thus, EDTA is also important in the storage of DNA or other nucleic acids.

 The electrophoresis part is just electrolysis.
 What is the nature of the bubbles of gas in Figure 2?
 In Figure 3?